What are important qualities to consider when hiring an advocate?

 Our child-centered team of special education experts work collaboratively with all involved professionals to maximize each child’s unique potential.

-After more than 25 years of advocating for children with special needs, Renée semi-retired in December of 2019 and moved to Healdsburg, CA. She will continue to provide behind-the-scenes consultation and support for parents and the advocates in her practice.
+After more than 25 years of advocating for children with special needs, Renée has retired and moved to Healdsburg, CA. She will continue to provide behind-the-scenes consultation and support for the advocates in her practice.

 Renee brings a distinctive perspective and knowledge base to secure services for your child.
 Her expertise stems from her work as a: